OpenWebAdvocacy/website/src/es/posts/owa-2025-review.md

 The [UK’s MIR unfortunately disagreed with us in their final report](https://open-web-advocacy.org/blog/uk-regulators-final-verdict--apples-browser-engine-ban-harms-competition/#webapk-minting) on this specific issue, however we [will continue to push for it to be fixed under the DMCC](https://assets.publishing.service.gov.uk/media/68f8bf4780cf98c6e8ed8f83/Final_decision_report.pdf).

-### The EU Should Open a Proceding into Apple under the DMA
+### The EU Should Open a Proceeding into Apple under the DMA

 [Apple is not complying with the DMA in relation to browsers, browser engines and web apps](https://open-web-advocacy.org/blog/apples-browser-engine-ban-persists-even-under-the-dma/#is-apple-obligated-to-fix-this-under-the-dma%3F).
 The EU Commission has given Apple ample time to remedy their compliance and has had sufficient time (21 months) to see that the act will not be effective in these goals under the current compliance Apple has implemented.

-The EU Commission should open a preceding into this and compel Apple to comply with Article 5(7) of the DMA.
+The EU Commission should open a preceeding into this and compel Apple to comply with Article 5(7) of the DMA.
 [These changes](https://open-web-advocacy.org/blog/apples-browser-engine-ban-persists-even-under-the-dma/#what-needs-to-be-fixed-on-ios%3F) will finally allow browser vendors and the Web to compete fairly on iOS.

 ## The UK